×

 When we asked people what advice they would give someone preparing to move to Dumaguete City, they said:

 "Dumaguete City, also known as the "City of Gentle People," is a popular destination for expats due to its laid-back lifestyle, warm climate, and friendly locals.
 Before moving to Dumaguete City, expats should be aware of several important factors.
 Firstly, English is widely spoken in Dumaguete City, making it easier for expats to communicate and integrate into the local community.
 However, learning some basic phrases in the local language, Cebuano, can be beneficial and appreciated by the locals.
 The cost of living in Dumaguete City is relatively low compared to other cities in the Philippines and other countries.
 Expats can enjoy a comfortable lifestyle with affordable housing, food, and healthcare.
 However, it's important to note that while healthcare is affordable, the medical facilities may not be as advanced as those in larger cities or in Western countries.
 The city has a tropical climate, with a rainy season that typically runs from June to November.
 Expats moving from colder climates may need some time to adjust to the heat and humidity.
 Dumaguete City is known for its vibrant arts scene, with numerous galleries, music events, and festivals throughout the year.
 It's also home to several universities, which contribute to the city's youthful and energetic vibe.
 Public transportation in Dumaguete City mainly consists of tricycles, jeepneys, and buses.
 While these are affordable and readily available, traffic can be heavy during peak hours.
 The city is also known for its natural beauty, with numerous beaches, diving spots, and mountains nearby.
 However, expats should be aware that natural disasters such as typhoons and earthquakes can occur in the Philippines.
 Lastly, while Dumaguete City is generally safe, expats should still take basic precautions to protect their personal safety and belongings.
-It's also recommended to have a reliable local contact or support network in case of emergencies," said one expat in Dumaguete City.
+It's also recommended to have a reliable local contact or support network in case of emergencies," remarked one expat who made the move to Dumaguete City.

 How do I find a place to live in Dumaguete City?